oskariorg/sample-configs/jetty-9/Howto.md

 ##### 1) Download Jetty as zip from https://www.eclipse.org/jetty/download.html (tested with 9.4.12)

 Unzip to a location on your computer.
-The location will be referenced as {JETTY_HOME}.
+The location will be referenced as {JETTY_HOME} (The folder named 'jetty-distribution-9.4.12.v20180830').

 ##### 2) Cleanup the demo-content: